 A dataset here should allow to reach error 0.

 The next table illustrates the result of an accuracy test with two platforms:

 As we can see, Platform A can build a model with a correlation of 0.8.
 On the other hand, Platform B can build a model with a correlation of 0.9.
 Therefore, we can say that the precision of Platform B is 1.12 times bigger than that of Platform A.

 In many applications, especially real-time ones, the response time of the model is a critical factor.
 Indeed, an inference time of a few milliseconds can make the model impractical.

 The inference speed can be defined as the time to calculate the outputs from the model as a function of the inputs.
 To measure this metric, we use the number of samples per second.

 The inference speed of a machine learning platform depends on numerous factors.

-We follow the next steps to compare the inference speed of machine learning platforms,
+To compare the inference speed of machine learning platforms, we follow the next steps:

 The following figure illustrates the result of an inference speed test with two platforms.

 As we can see, in one second, Platforms A and B can calculate the outputs for 700,000 and 900,000 inputs, respectively.
 Therefore, we can say that the inference speed of Platform B is 1.28 times bigger than that of Platform A.